ubccr/xdmod/docs/upgrade.md

 If you have manually edited this file, you should create a backup and merge any changes after running the upgrade script.

+*NOTE: This upgrade changes the dependency on `PhantomJS` to `chromium` and `libRSVG`.
+These new dependencies will need to be manually installed.
+See the [Software Requirements](software-requirements.html) for more details.
+`PhantomJS` is no longer required by Open XDMoD and will need to be removed manually.*

 ### Verify Server Configuration Settings

 Double check that the MySQL server configuration settings are consistent with